 Add dry ingredients slowly as you continue to mix.
 Alternate adding dry mix with heavy cream until everything is incorporated.
-Finally add lemon juice and lemon zest.
-It's important to continue mixing throughout the process as you add ingredients.
-I find it easier if I prep all ingredients (juice, zest, separate in cups etc) in front of me so I can just add with my left hand as I hold the mixer with my right.
+Finally add 1 tbsp of lemon zest.
+It's important to continue mixing throughout the process as you add ingredients, use a spatula to scrape sides in.
+I find it easier if I prep all ingredients (juice, zest, dry ingredients etc) in front of me so I can just add with my left hand as I hold the mixer with my right.

 Grease the baking pan with butter and dust with some flour.
 Pre-heat oven to 350 degrees Fahrenheit (approx. 180 degrees Celsius) .